WebOfTrust/WOT-terms/docs/how-we-did/_organization-of-Github-Action-scripts.md

 ## For who

 This article is for maintainers, but also users who'd like to know what actions get triggered by what type of events.
-Test

 Results: insight in the choice around our Coninuous Development Continuous Integration (CDCI) process.